 Caterpillars will need plenty of leaves to munch on after hatching.
 There is a long list of possible hardwoods leaves that they may accept.
 (See truncated list at the bottom), and make sure to have several options available and see which leaves they choose.
 Here, we raise them on Willow, but they accept many hardwoods.
 Oak is considered a universal host plant for them.

 If you have additional questions, please email.
 We will do our best to reply to questions as time permits.
 Please be patient, as we're busy rearing large quantities of hungry caterpillars all season, and sometimes will be out collecting for days at a time too.

 Possible hostplants to try:

-Oak Birch Alder Willow Apple Bittercherry Wild cherry Chokecherry Maple (will usually accept, but cocoons tend to come out small)
+Oak (best choice if you have only one choice) Birch Alder Walnut Willow Apple Bittercherry Wild cherry Chokecherry Maple